zencart/documentation/content/user/troubleshooting/new_php_debug_logs.md

 ---
-title: New PHP Debug Logs
+title: Troubleshooting errors after upgrading PHP versions
-description: Newer PHP Debug Logs in Zen Cart
+description: Newer PHP causes new Debug Logs in Zen Cart
 category: troubleshooting
 weight: 10
 ---

+**Note:** On a [shared hosting](/user/first_steps/hosting/#hosting-companies) account, your hoster can just update PHP at any time - just because you didn't change anything doesn't mean it didn't change!
+Check the [Admin Version link](/user/admin_pages/admin_version) to verify your current version of PHP.

 PHP is a dynamic language which is continually being updated.
 And part of the update process is sunsetting features, functions, syntax and other language elements: